Adelinked/E-commerce/README.md

 # Quiz application developed with Next.js React framework

-This project contains the source code of a quiz app using the react useState hook.
+This project contains the source code of a quiz app using Redux-thunk for state management.

 Here are some screenshots of the application:
 ![App Screenshot](https://i.postimg.cc/sDmcQB2K/Screenshot-1.png)